IRS Where’s My Refund? Refund Status Messages

 But don’t panic when this happens.
 The IRS still has your return but things are essentially on hold until the IRS gets the additional information from you to continue processing your return.
 You will either get directions on WMR or IRS2Go or the IRS will contact you by mail.
 Follow the provided instructions and return any additional information ASAP to get your potential refund and reduce any further delays.
-Talk to your accountant, tax advocate, or tax professional if you are not clear on what the IRS is asking for or you don’t get an update after 21 days.
+Talk to your accountant, tax advocate, or tax professional if you are not clear on what the IRS is asking for or if you don’t get an update after 21 days.

 Once your Income Tax Return has been accepted the next step is to get approval from the IRS.

 There is no given time of how long it will take to get a refund from the Internal Revenue Service.
 The IRS states on its website that they try to issue 9 out of 10 Income Tax Refunds within 21 Days.
 Every single person has a different situation.
 Your friend may get theirs a week before you.
 Your Cycle Code will determine what order your return is processed.
 This does not guarantee you a refund for any certain day.

-Taxpayers Claiming Earned Income Tax Credits, Additional Child Tax Credits, or Education Credits will see the Path Message.
+Taxpayers Claiming Earned Income Tax Credits, Additional Child Tax Credits will see the Path Message until after Feb.
+15.

 Does the Path Message mean I am Approved for a Tax Refund?

 NO, Once February 15th arrives you will return back to your bars and wait for further updates or more information.

-Note: The PATH Hold will come to an end Feb.
+Note: The PATH Hold will come to an end on Feb.
 15th at 11:59 pm and everyone held by the path message should update to this message.

 If your Income Tax Return was approved for a Refund this is what you will see